Aurelius-LLC/Remotr/website/docs/features-and-advantages/simplified-concurrency.md

   - Natural modeling of domain concepts as Roots and Entities

 - **Scalability**:
-  - Aggregates can be distributed across a cluster of servers
+  - Aggregates are automatically distributed across a cluster of servers
   - New servers can be added seamlessly

 ## CQRS-Powered Interleaving